inariksit/GF-testing/README.md

   -t --tree="UseN tree_N"  Test the given tree
   -s --start-cat=Utt       Use the given category as start category
      --show-cats           Show all available categories
+     --show-funs           Show all available functions
+     --show-coercions      Show coercions in the grammar
      --concr-string=the    Show all functions that include given string -q --equal-fields        Show fields whose strings are always identical -e --empty-fields        Show fields whose strings are always empty